-- the basic data are well documented and adopted (check for typing errors, use of the correct units, and correct conversion factors); - 2. the calculations have been implemented correctly; - 3. assumptions are consistent and specific parameters (e.g. activity data) are used consistently; - 4. complete and consistent data sets have been supplied.
+- 1. the basic data are well documented and adopted (check for typing errors, use of the correct units, and correct conversion factors); - 2. the calculations have been implemented correctly; - 3. assumptions are consistent and specific parameters (e.g. activity data) are used consistently; - 4. complete and consistent data sets have been supplied.

 Any actions that result from these checks are noted on an 'action list' by the ER secretary.
-The work package leaders carry out these actions and they communicate by e-mail regarding these QC checks, actions and results with the ER secretary.
+The work package leaders carry out these actions during the year and they communicate by e-mail regarding these QC checks, actions and results with the ER secretary.
 When adding a new emission year, the task forces perform a trend analysis in which data from the new year are compared with data from the previous year.
 The work package leader provides an explanation if the increase or decrease of emissions exceeds the minimum level of 5% at sector level, or 0.5% at national level.
-These explanations are also sent by e-mail to the ER secretary by the work package leaders The ER secretary keeps a logbook of all these QC checks and trend explanations and archives all relevant e-mails.
+These explanations are also sent by e-mail to the ER secretary by the work package leaders.
+The ER secretary keeps a logbook of all these QC checks and trend explanations and archives all relevant e-mails.
 This shows explicitly that the required checks and corrections have been carried out.

 Based on the results of the trend analysis and the feedback on the control and correction process ('action list'), taskforce chairmen decide whether they can approve the emissions estimated within their taskforce.
 When all chairmen have approved, the head of the PRTR (ER project leader at RIVM) ascertains the full dataset.
-Furthermore, all changes of emissions in the whole time series as a result of recalculations are documented in CRF table 8(b).
+Furthermore, all changes of emissions in the whole time series as a result of recalculations are documented in CRT table 8(b).

-3 Emissions of greenhouse gases
+2 Emissions of greenhouse gases

-This report also provides the methodology descriptions of greenhouse gas emissions reported in the national greenhouse gas inventory.
-The relevant emission sources are presented in the following table, including a reference to the chapter and the CRF code.
+This report also provides the methodology descriptions of greenhouse gas emissions reported in the national inventory report (NIR) on greenhouse gases.
+The relevant emission sources are presented in the following table, including a reference to the chapter and the CRT code.

-CRF Chapter Emission source code Emission source (English) Emission source (Dutch) 1.A.4.b 21 0801801 Charcoal use for barbecuing Houtskoolverbruik door consumenten: barbecuen 25 T012200 Residential combustion, wood stoves and fire places Vuurhaarden consumenten, sfeerverwarming woning 42 0012103 Woodburning residential outdoors Houtverbranding Consumenten Buitenshuis 2.D.2 9 0801000 Burning candles Branden van kaarsen 2.G.3.a 8 9310100 Solvent and other product use: anaesthesia Oplosmiddel- en ander productgebruik: anesthesie, narcosegas 2.G.3.b 5 0811301 Solvent and other product use: sprays Oplosmiddel- en ander productgebruik: spuitbussen, drijfgas/oplosmiddel, consumenten 2.G.4 18 0801700 Fireworks at New Year's Eve Afsteken vuurwerk 17 0850000 Degassing of groundwater, production of drinking water Ontgassen drinkwater 28 0801001 Smoking of cigars Roken van sigaren 0801002 Smoking of cigarettes Roken van sigaretten 5.C.2 39 0801400 Bonfires Vreugdevuren
+CRT Chapter Emission source code Emission source (English) Emission source (Dutch) 1.A.4.b 21 0801801 Charcoal use for barbecuing Houtskoolverbruik door consumenten: barbecuen 25 T012200 Residential combustion, wood stoves and fire places Vuurhaarden consumenten, sfeerverwarming woning 42 0012103 Woodburning residential outdoors Houtverbranding Consumenten Buitenshuis 2.D.2 9 0801000 Burning candles Branden van kaarsen 2.G.3.a 8 9310100 Solvent and other product use: anaesthesia Oplosmiddel- en ander productgebruik: anesthesie, narcosegas 2.G.3.b 5 0811301 Solvent and other product use: sprays Oplosmiddel- en ander productgebruik: spuitbussen, drijfgas/oplosmiddel, consumenten 2.G.4 18 0801700 Fireworks at New Year's Eve Afsteken vuurwerk 17 0850000 Degassing of groundwater, production of drinking water Ontgassen drinkwater 28 0801001 Smoking of cigars Roken van sigaren 0801002 Smoking of cigarettes Roken van sigaretten 5.C.2 39 0801400 Bonfires Vreugdevuren

-Emissions from the use of compost by consumers are described in the methodology report for agriculture (Van der Zee et al, 2023: Methodology for the calculation of emissions from agriculture in the Netherlands).
+Emissions from the use of compost by consumers are described in the methodology report for agriculture (Van der Zee et al, 2025: Methodology for the calculation of emissions from agriculture in the Netherlands).

 In the next table, an overview is provided on the Tier used to calculate the emissions and the source of the emission factor.
+When both CS and D is mentioned, this means that the methodology differs per emission source.